 A Celebration of Brett’s life is being planned at the EBERLE-FISHER FUNERAL HOME AND CREMATORY, 103 N. Main Street, London, where online condolences for the family may be sent to www.eberlefisherfuneralhome.com.

-To send flowers to Brett's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brett Alan Thomas, please visit our floral store.